-Alderon is a development company with an iron ore project located next to mining towns of Wabush and Labrador City in Western Labrador, Canada.
-The property is also surrounded by four producing mines and is within close proximity to a common carrier railway as well as a deep sea port which will provide year round access to the global market.
-The Kami Project was released from Provincial Environmental Assessment in January 2014 and Alderon plans on commencing construction later this year.
+Alderon is a development company with an iron ore project located next to the mining towns of Wabush and Labrador City in Western Labrador, Canada.
+The property is also surrounded by three producing mines and is within close proximity to a common carrier railway as well as a deep sea port which will provide year round access to the global market.
+The Kami Project was released from both Federal and Provincial Environmental Assessment in H1 2014 and Alderon plans on commencing construction once project financing is in place.

 Alderon has a strategic partnership with Hebei Iron & Steel Group, China’s largest steel producer.
 Hebei holds a 25% interest in the Kami Project and for the purposes of developing it into an operating mine, a limited partnership was formed: The Kami Mine Limited Partnership.

 Based on the Feasibility Study, Alderon plans to commence commercial production at a rate of 8 million tonnes per year at a grade of 65.2% iron with a mine life of 30 years.
 The Feasibility Study also illustrated robust project economics including a pre-tax NPV8 of US$3.24 billion, a pre-tax IRR of 29.3%, a payback period of 3.8 years, capital costs of US$1.27 billion, and operating costs of US$42.17/tonne concentrate.
-For more information, please refer to the News Release dated January 9, 2013.
+For more information, please refer to the Technical Report.

 See our disclaimer for important additional information.